Ade2002/C-lang/README.md

 # char

-this is a short form for character a keyword for storing variables in C and for declaring the variable data type
+this is a short form for character a keyword for storing string variables in C and for declaring the variable data type as string or letters

+# arrays []

+this is for storing multiples character in a variable example *char characterName[]*

+# int